Workflow Steps

 • Overall percentage complete

-• For email and document request steps — what was sent and the current status
+• For automated steps — what was sent and the current status (awaiting response, approved, confirmed, etc.)

 The progress bar on the task gives managers instant visibility without needing to drill into the detail.